Aesculapian snake: Diet and predators

 The main food source of Zamenis longissimus is small mammals such as shrews, moles, and rodents up to the size of rats.
 A 130 cm adult specimen has been reported to have overpowered a 200 g rat.
 It also eats birds as well as bird eggs and nestlings.
 It suffocates its prey by constriction, though harmless smaller mouthfuls may be eaten alive without constriction, or simply crushed on eating by jaws.
 Juveniles mainly eat lizards and arthropods, later small rodents.
-Other snakes and lizards are taken, but only found rarely in adult prey.
+Other snakes and lizards are taken, but adults are rarely taken.

-Predators include badgers and other mustelids, foxes, wild boar (mainly by digging up and decimating egg clutches and hatchlings), hedgehogs, and various birds of prey (though there are reports of adults successfully standing their ground against feathered attackers).
+Predators include badgers and other mustelids, foxes, wild boar (mainly by digging up and eating egg clutches and hatchlings), hedgehogs, and various birds of prey (though there are reports of adults successfully standing their ground).
 Juveniles may be eaten by smooth snakes and other reptilivorous snakes.
-Also a threat mainly to juveniles and hatchlings are domestic animals such as cats, dogs, and chickens, and even rats may be dangerous to inactive adult specimens in hibernation.
-In areas of concurrent distribution, it is also preyed upon by introduced North American raccoons and east Asian raccoon dogs.
+Domestic animals such as cats, dogs, and chickens are a threat mainly to juveniles and hatchlings; rats may be dangerous to inactive adults in hibernation.
+In areas of concurrent distribution, the snake is also preyed upon by introduced North American raccoons and east Asian raccoon dogs.